 Before I was married I attended pre-engagement counselling.
-At one counselling session my boyfriend and I were given a take-home assignment called a values worksheet where we were to cut out words and arrange them in order of importance.
+At one counselling session my partner and I were given a take-home assignment called a core values worksheet where we were to cut out words and arrange them in order of importance.
 The sheet was comprised of words like “family,” “faith,” “social justice,” “generosity,” “health,” etc.

 Turns out I’m not the only one who confuses values and beliefs—many people do.
 So here are the definitions.
 Values motivate our actions and help us make decisions.
 They are universal concepts, which unite people.
 Values can include concepts like fairness, justice, freedom, and equality.
 Beliefs are assumptions we hold to be true—and may or may not be based on facts.
-Beliefs can be rigid, causing divisions, and range from what we believe about creation to what foods we choose to eat.
+Beliefs can be rigid, causing divisions, and range from what we think about creation to what foods we choose to eat.

 So why is this important?
 First of all, we can’t expect people to believe everything we believe.
-It’s rare to find two people who hold the exact same assumption about every single thing on earth.
+It’s rare to find two people who hold the exact same position about every single thing on earth.
 This is why we learn skills like compromise and conflict resolution.
 If we live life expecting others to conform to our belief system we will become frustrated and disillusioned, especially if that person is our spouse.

 However, differences in values can be more serious in a relationship.
 If two people have different core values, for example one values charity and the other values wealth, there will be constant conflict.
 And if one values faith and the other is turned off by it...well you can see the problems there.